Welcome to The Belvedere Academy

-In so doing, the school had grown in size and in the range of academic and extra-curricular opportunities it offers to its pupils.
-However, what has remained the same is the essential ethos of the school as a place where young women engage positively with learning, are encouraged to be ambitious and to strive for excellence in all areas whilst developing into enthusiastic and skilled young citizens of the modern world.
-Our pupils are supported through their educational journey and beyond; encouraged to always do their best and equipped with the skills and self-confidence required to manage life’s ups and downs.
+In so doing, the school had grown in size and in the range of academic and extra-curricular opportunities it offers to its students.
+However, what has remained the same is the essential ethos of the school as a place where students engage positively with learning, are encouraged to be ambitious and to strive for excellence in all areas whilst developing into enthusiastic and skilled young citizens of the modern world.
+Our students are supported through their educational journey and beyond; encouraged to always do their best and equipped with the skills and self-confidence required to manage life’s ups and downs.

-Belvedere’s unique membership of the Girls Day School Trust ensures that pupils and staff benefit from operating within a nationwide family of schools committed to the education of young women and to preparing them to have positive and meaningful adult lives in the ever-changing modern world.
-Collaboration between our schools broadens our pupils’ knowledge and experiences.
+Belvedere’s unique membership of the Girls Day School Trust ensures that students and staff benefit from operating within a nationwide family of schools committed to the education of young people and to preparing them to have positive and meaningful adult lives in the ever-changing modern world.
+Collaboration between our schools broadens our students’ knowledge and experiences.